A note reviewing Turing's 1936: The main argument

-where $a_{n}$ are the computable sequences with the figures $ \phi _{n}(m)$ (on to $0,1$), and $\beta $ is the sequence with $1 - \phi _{n}(n) $ as its n-th figure.
-Since $\beta $ is computable, there exist a number $ K$ such that $1 - \phi _{n}(n) = \phi _{K}(n) $ all $n$.
-Putting $ n \; = \; K$, we have $ 1 \, = \, 2 \phi _{K}(K) $, i.e. $1$ is even.
-The computable sequences are therefore not enumerable.
-T\"{u}ring himself considers this argument fallacious as it presupposes the computability of $\beta $, which in turn presupposes the enumerability of computable sequences by finite means.
-For T\"{u}ring the problem of enumerating computable sequences would be equivalent to finding out whether a given number is the $D.N$ of a circle free machine and he seems certain that the feasibility test provided by his machine will show the impossibility for any such process.
-The most direct proof of impossibility could be to show that there exists a machine that computes $\beta $.
-T\"{u}ring seems here attribute to the reader a special undefined incertitude, a feeling that ``there must be something wrong".
-We will not dwell upon whether it should be the reader or it was T\"{u}ring himself to have such inconvenient or inexplicable feeling.
-Although considering a diagonalization proof by constructing a machine that effectively generates $\beta $ as true, he prefers to test the feasibility of such a general process for finding whether a given number is the {\it D.N.} of a circle free machine, by means of a self referring argument.
-His argumentation will not be based on $\beta $, but on constructing $\beta ^{\prime} $, whose n-th figure is $\phi _{n}(n)$, i.e. the same diagonal sequence $\phi_{1}(n) \phi_{2}(n)\phi_{3}(n)\ldots \phi_{n}(n)\ldots$.
-In other words, the whole section 8 is based on the ``proof " that it cannot exists an effective process constructing $\beta ^{\prime} $, namely there is no feasible process generating $\phi_{1}(n) \phi_{2}(n)\phi_{3}(n)\ldots \phi_{n}(n)\ldots$.
-The presumed demonstration is by reductio ad absurdum, assuming that such a process exists for real.
-That would be, we have a machine $\mathcal D$ that given the {\it S.D.} of any machine $\mathcal M$ will test if $\mathcal M$ is circular, marking the {\it S.D.} with ``$u$", or is circle-free, marking the {\it S.D.} with ``$s$".
-And then to construct a machine $\mathcal H$ by combining $\mathcal D$ and $\mathcal U$, where $\mathcal U$ simulates $\mathcal M$, and generates the computable sequence $\beta ^{\prime}$.
 The machine $\mathcal H$ would have its motion divided into sections as follows.
 In the first $N - 1$ sections, among other things, the integers $ 1,2, \ldots N - 1 $ will have been written down and tested by the machine $\mathcal D$.
 A certain number, say $R(N - 1)$, of them will have been found to be the {\it D.N.}'s of circle-free machines.
 In the $N$-th section the machine $\mathcal D$ tests the number $N$.
 If $N$ is satisfactory, {\sl i.e.}, if it is the {\it D.N.} of a circle-free machine, then $R(N) = 1 + R(N - 1)$ and the first $R(N)$ figures of the sequence of which a {\it D.N.} is $N$ are calculated.
 The $R(N)$-th figure of this sequence is written down as one of the figures of the sequence $\beta ^{\prime} $ computed by $\mathcal H$.
-If $N$ is not satisfactory, then $R(N) = R(N - 1)$ and the machine goes on to the $(N + 1)$-th section of its motion (247 \cite{turing36}).
+If $N$ is not satisfactory, then $R(N) = R(N - 1)$ and the machine goes on to the $(N + 1)$-th section of its motion (247 \cite{turing36}) (Figure~\ref{r_diag} on page~\pageref{r_diag}).